 My current and recent research projects focus on civil nuclear power in the Middle East, transnational security cooperation in the Mediterranean, Saudi political economy, and de-escalation measures targeting the Saudi – Iranian rivalry and proxy conflicts.

-Forthcoming: Middle East Politics in Perspective, (AUC Press) and Transnational Security Cooperation in the Mediterranean (Palgrave).
+– Middle East Politics in Perspective, (AUC Press)

 with Gawdat Bahgat, “Civil Nuclear Energy in the Middle East: Demand, Parity, and Risk“, Arab Gulf States Institute in Washington (AGSIW), 11 April 2019.

 “Structural Reform and Political Consolidation: the Pathway to Modernization in the Kingdom of Saudi Arabia”, paper for the workshop “Challenged by the Decreased Price of Oil: Adjustment Policies in the Arab Gulf and Beyond since 2014”, Beirut, Lebanon.
 14-15 March 2019.
 Hosted by the Lebanese Oil and Gas Initiative (LOGI) and the German Institute of Global and Area Studies (GIGA).

 Also presented at the Department of Near Eastern Studies/The Institute for the Transregional Study of the Contemporary Middle East, North Africa and Central Asia (TRI), Princeton University, in April 2019.